vvaltchev/tilck/README.md

 Even in the case of small teams (2 people) it not obvious that it is worth spending hours in re-ordering and editing all the commits of a pull request until its *story* is perfect, especially when the project is not mature enough: the commits in a pull request have to be just *good enough* in terms of commit message, scope of the change, relative order etc. The focus is on shape of the code *after* the patch series in the sense that limited hacks in the middle of a series are allowed.
 As a second contributor comes in, the commit messages will need necessarily to become more descriptive, in order to allow the collaboration to work.
 But, at this stage, going as fast as possible towards the first milestone makes sense.
 Still, I'm trying to keep the length of the commit messages proportionate to the complexity of the change.
 Sometimes, even in this stage, it makes sense to spend some time on describing the reasoning behind a commit.
 As the projects matures, I'll be spending more and more time on writing better commit messages.

-#### Why exOS does not have the feature/abstraction XYZ like other kernels do?
+#### Why Tilck does not have the feature/abstraction XYZ like other kernels do?

-`exOS` is **not** meant to be a full-featured production kernel.
+`Tilck` is **not** meant to be a full-featured production kernel.
 Please, refer to Linux for that.
 The idea is implementing the simplest kernel able to run a class of Linux console applications.
 After that, eventually, it can support more advanced stuff like USB mass storage devices, but not necessarily along with all the powerful features that Linux offers.